Ecodev/graphql-doctrine/rfc-filtering.md

-# RFC for filtering v3
+# RFC for filtering v4

 This is a RFC to support filtering features.
 It should let users easily create and apply generic filters based on the entity fields and their types.

 It should also be flexible enough to be able to add custom filters (for advanced DQL cases), and custom sorting too.

+This document use the class `Post` as an example.

 ## Schema